In this section

 The Department provides all interpreting services to NESB patients and families at The Royal Children's Hospital (RCH), therefore non-RCH provided interpreters are not authorised to practice at the RCH, even if they are sent from a Government or other agency.

-The Interpreter and NESB Service provides induction for new staff, such as nurses, doctors, and allied health professionals.
-These inductions cover how to work effectively with interpreters and the procedures to be followed for working with and booking interpreters at the RCH.
+The Interpreter and NESB Service provides education for staff, such as nurses, doctors, and allied health professionals.
+This education covers how to work effectively with interpreters and the procedures to be followed for working with and booking interpreters at the RCH.
 Cross-cultural issues that may arise are also addressed.
 Field placement, including on-site training and supervision, is offered for both local and international interpreting students.

 Between the hours of: